Contextual abstractions are a way to abstract over context. They represent a unified paradigm with a great variety of use cases, among them:

 - Computing new types, and proving relationships between them

-Since then, other languages have followed suit, e.g., Rust’s traits or Swift’s protocol extensions.
+Other languages have been influenced by Scala in this regard.
+E.g., Rust’s traits or Swift’s protocol extensions.
 Design proposals are also on the table for Kotlin as compile time dependency resolution, for C# as Shapes and Extensions or for F# as Traits.
-Implicits are also a common feature of theorem provers such as Coq or Agda.
+Contextual abstractions are also a common feature of theorem provers such as Coq or Agda.

-Scala 3 includes a redesign of contextual abstractions in Scala.
+Scala 3 includes a redesign of contextual abstractions.
 While these concepts were gradually “discovered” in Scala 2, they’re now well known and understood, and the redesign takes advantage of that knowledge.

 The design of Scala 3 focuses on intent rather than mechanism.
 Instead of offering one very powerful feature of implicits, Scala 3 offers several use-case oriented features:

 Retroactively extending classes.
-In Scala 2, extension methods had to be encoded using implicit conversions or implicit classes.
+In Scala 2, extension methods are encoded by using implicit conversions or implicit classes.
 In contrast, in Scala 3 extension methods are now directly built into the language, leading to better error messages and improved type inference.

 Abstracting over contextual information.
 Using clauses allow programmers to abstract over information that is available in the calling context and should be passed implicitly.
 As an improvement over Scala 2 implicits, using clauses can be specified by type, freeing function signatures from term variable names that are never explicitly referred to.